 What it does…?

-The Pi will reset itself…
+The Pi will proceed to reset itself and reboot…

 And if you wait 10 minutes or so… It will replace the